 The Stem Advocacy Institute is a global science development think tank.
 The group has steadily grown over the years both in members and projects.
 We are a small group with big ideas.
 We are former scientists, higher education leaders, analysts, graduate students, and others who are just passionate about science.
 These were some of the questions we were asking ourselves in 2013.
 The answers emerged from a series of intense discussions about science education, global health, and how to make a difference in developing countries and around the world.
-It was in these intense discussions that the STEM Advocacy Group was born with the initial vision of promoting access to quality science education and exposure for every person on the planet.
+It was in these intense discussions that the Stem Advocacy Institute was born with the initial vision of promoting science education around the world.

 We envision a future where equitable access and exposure to quality training in science is possible for all.
 Our core belief is that education with a strong foundation in science is a critical component for global economic growth, social advancement, and ultimately, global peace.

 Public Service.
 Community.
 Curiosity.
 Growth.
 Mentorship.
 Empowerment We are driven by curiosity.